OHDSI/Usagi/README.md

 Getting Started
 ===============
 1. Get the latest version of the vocabulary from [Athena](http://athena.ohdsi.org).
-2. Under the [Releases](https://github.com/OHDSI/Usagi/releases) tab, download Usagi*.zip
+2. Under the [Releases](https://github.com/OHDSI/Usagi/releases) tab, download Usagi*.jar.
-3. Unzip the download
-4. Click on Usagi_vx.x.x.jar to start Usagi
+3. Click on Usagi_vx.x.x.jar to start Usagi.
-5. Usagi will prompt you to specify the location of the Vocabulary files to create the index (needs to be done only once)
+4. Usagi will prompt you to specify the location of the Vocabulary files to create the index (needs to be done only once).

 Getting Involved
 =============